International Women’s Day 2023 – #EmbraceEquity by embracing some great brands – founded by women.

 Baby Gourmet – How two Canadian sisters went from the Farmer’s Market to global success

-In 2005, sisters’ Jennifer Carlson and Jill Vos began Baby Gourmet at their local Calgary Farmer’s Market with a belief that every parent deserves to feel good about how they nourish their baby.
+In 2005, sisters Jennifer Carlson and Jill Vos began Baby Gourmet at their local Calgary Farmer’s Market with the belief that every parent deserves to feel good about how they nourish their baby.
 Today, they are proud leaders in innovation, quality, and taste, and Baby Gourmet is the number one organic baby food brand in Canada.
-Their commitment to providing delicious, nutrient-dense and safe food is unparalleled, sourcing only the best organic ingredients to develop baby’s palate.
+Their commitment to providing delicious, nutrient-dense and safe food is unparalleled, sourcing only the best organic ingredients to develop a baby’s palate.
 Every recipe starts in their own kitchen and is made to help babies develop a love of good food.

 With a desire to grow with their consumers, Carlson and Vos launched a toddler and preschool line in 2022, Little Gourmet.
 This line of products was born out of the same desire to nourish busy toddlers and preschoolers with wholesome, organic snacks full of real ingredients and no refined sugar.
 Baby Gourmet is fueled by the passion to offer naturally healthy and clean food so parents feel confident their children are getting the nutrients they need, less of what they don’t need, and they are beginning their lives nourished by a planetary healthy diet.